Mengkodingan/ckptw/README.md

 >
 > const bot = new Client({
 >     name: "something",
->     prefix: "!", // you can also use array or regex too
+>     prefix: "!", // you can also use array or regex too,
+>     printQRInTerminal: true,
 >     readIncommingMsg: true
 > });
 >